ramblingadam/networky-public/README.md

 In addition, Networky will never sell or share user data with anybody, ever.

 That said, building Networky takes a lot of my time, and keeping it online costs money.
-Your donation, no matter how small, makes a big impact.
+Your donation, no matter how small, will help me keep it online and continue developing new features.
 Thank you and I hope you enjoy networking with Networky!

 <a href="https://www.paypal.com/donate/?business=SBTL552EAS9BU&no_recurring=0&item_name=Help+me+continue+making+innovative+software+solutions.+Your+donation%2C+no+matter+how+small%2C+makes+a+big+impact.+Thank+you%21&currency_code=USD" target="_blank"><img src="https://res.cloudinary.com/dl0htq50i/image/upload/v1678865505/networky-readme_icons/chrome_31o04YZELF_yymbwa.png"></a>